culturekings/shopify-shortcodes/README.md

 Activating Shortcodes
 ==================

-You must first copy shortcode.liquid and shortcode-render.liquid in to your snippets area.
+You must first copy `shortcode.liquid` and `shortcode-render.liquid` in to your snippets.

-To activate shortcode functionality a change to liquid tags is required where it is needed.
+To activate shortcode functionality a change to liquid tags is required where the functionality is required.

     {{ page.content }}